-Pursuant to the Post-secondary Choice and Excellence Act, 2000, colleges may offer applied degrees as authorized by consent of the Minister of Training, Colleges and Universities and consistent with the Act and any terms and conditions stipulated in the consent letter up to the level of activity authorized by the Minister.
+Pursuant to the Post-secondary Choice and Excellence Act.
+2000, colleges may offer applied degrees as authorized by consent of the Minister of Training, Colleges and Universities and consistent with the Act and any terms and conditions stipulated in the consent.